mzazon/awesome-cloud-projects/aws/database-change-streams-dynamodb/database-change-streams-dynamodb.md

    echo "✅ Custom policy attached to role"
    ```

-   The custom policy is now attached, providing precise permissions for SNS publishing and S3 object storage.
-This granular approach ensures the Lambda function operates with exactly the permissions required for its notification and audit logging responsibilities.
+   The custom policy is now attached, providing precise permissions for SNS publishing, S3 object storage, and SQS dead letter queue access.
+This granular approach ensures the Lambda function operates with exactly the permissions required for its notification, audit logging, and error handling responsibilities.

 4. **Create Lambda Function for Stream Processing**: